n8willis/opentype-shaping-documents/opentype-shaping-mongolian.md

 the dotted-circle placeholder.

 The narrow no-break space serves a different function in Mongolian.
-It is used to visualy separate the main body of a word from the word's suffix.
+It is used to visually separate the main body of a word from the word's suffix.
 Not all Mongolian words incorporate a narrow no-break space.